Illness is taboo in Asian community

 Updated: 6 days ago

 I met Trishna Bharadia when she spoke about her experience with multiple sclerosis and advocating for people with chronic illness.
 Here we talk about cultural nuances in health attitudes and her participation in Britain's Strictly Come Dancing.

-My dad is from north of India; he moved to the UK at fourteen.
+My dad moved to the UK from the north of India at fourteen.
 My mum was born in Kenya; her family had been in East Africa for two generations before many of them came to the UK.
 She was seven when she moved here.

 I currently live in Buckinghamshire and it’s definitely where I call home because of the length of time I’ve lived here, but I have moved around quite a bit.
 I’ve lived in many places around the UK, and spent some time in the Netherlands and Spain, but Buckinghamshire is where we’ve had a family home for over thirty years.

 The Netherlands is my second home.
 We only lived there for two years, but those were very happy, formative years.
 It was the first time my dad came home consistently at 5.30 pm.
 We had dinner as a family every day.

 It was also where I started playing competitive hockey.
 We’re a hockey family.
 My dad’s played since university; he’s almost seventy and he still plays.
 For as long as I can remember, he'd chop off the tops of his wooden hockey sticks, so we'd have our own little ones.

 Hockey is in our blood; it’s an intrinsic part of who I am.